U.S. jobless claims edge lower but trend points to uptick in filings

 Economists polled by Reuters had expected 225,000 new claims last week.

-While claims have been volatile in recent weeks around the U.S. holiday season and end of the year, longer-term averages point to a slight increase in new claims.
+While claims have been volatile in recent weeks around the U.S. holiday season and end of the year, longer-term averages suggest the strength in claims data may have ebbed slightly in recent months.

 The drop in claims in the latest week unwound a surge in new claims three weeks earlier that appeared to reflect a late Thanksgiving Day this year compared to 2018.
 By the end of the latest week, the number of new claims was at its lowest since the Nov.
 30 week.